elviralaurin/notes-oqs/docs/fundamentals/measurement.md

 This is quite a bold statement.
 All physical laws we are aware of in the world of classical mechanics are deterministic &mdash; every event has a cause and an effect.
 If you know *everything* about the state of something at any point in time (i.e. complete, perfect knowledge, if such a thing could exist), it is possible to retrace all past states, and to predict all future states.

 When we say that it is impossible to predict the outcome of a quantum measurement, it implies that some things don't have a clear cause and effect.
-Note that we aren't saying that we just simply don't know how to predict the outcome, we are making the stronger claim of it physically not being possible.
+Note that we aren't saying that we just simply don't know how to predict the outcome, we are making the stronger claim of it physically not being possible to know.

 I don't know about you, but to me, this claim sounds absolutely insane.
 Hopefully, we'll be able to shed some light on why this is the best conclusion.